 As you are selecting an AMI, it's important to note whether the AMI is backed by an instance store or by Amazon EBS.
 Select the type of AMI that meets your needs.
 For more information, see Storage for the Root Device (p.
-19).
+48).

-Choose the AMI to use and click Select.
+Choose an AMI and click Select.